eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [ ] Many pages, add back buttons.
 - [ ] On listCookbooks and listRecipes, if there are no items, print that to user.
 - [ ] On detailsCookbook, fix why NoCover image causes table to shift over.
-- [ ] Create a confirmation page for adding books from GoogleBooks.
+- [x] Create a confirmation page for adding books from GoogleBooks.
-- [ ] Create a confirmation page for deleting a book or recipe.
+- [x] Create a confirmation page for deleting a book or recipe.
-- [ ] On detailsCookbook, fix the delete/abort button and edit button.
+- [x] On addCookbookSuccess Page, fix the delete/abort button and edit button.
 - [x] On addCookbookByISBN, implement a dash removal method.
-- [ ] On editCookbook/addCookbook, it errors when no page number is entered.
+- [x] On editCookbook/addCookbook, it errors when no page number is entered.
+- [x] On editCookbook/addCookbook, date format was not correct and no date causes error.
 - [x] On addRecipe, require a page number.
 - [x] Center picture of cookbook, on listRecipes.
+- [x] On AddCookbookByISBN, Notes aren't being added with the cookbook info.
+- [x] On DeleteCookbook, fix phrasing to be more relevant.

 # Stretch Goals
 ### Things I would like to get added given more time.